The Ministry of Transport and Communications' main objectives in cooperation with Russia are:

-Cooperation between the Ministry of Transport and Communications and Russia takes three forms: bilateral relations, EU-level cooperation and cooperation with neighbouring areas.
+Cooperation between the Ministry of Transport and Communications and Russia is bilateral, but also involves EU-level cooperation.
 The Finnish and Russian Ministers of Transport and Communications meet annually.

-In the field of transport and communications, Finland's objective in cooperating with Russia is to maintain good and open bilateral relations.
+In the sectors of transport and communications, Finland's objective in cooperation with Russia is to maintain good and open bilateral relations.

-Cooperation between Finland and Russia is based on treaties.
-Finland’s main partners include the Russian Ministries of Transport and Communications, the Russian Federation authorities responsible for road, maritime, river and railway transport and aviation, and the Russian regional administration.
+Finland's primary partners in Russia include the Russian Ministry of Transport and Ministry of Communications and Mass Media, the Russian Federation authorities responsible for road, maritime, river and railway transport and aviation, and the Russian regional administrations.
 In the railway sector, Finland also collaborates with Russian Railways (RZhD).

 Finland's Ministry of Transport and Communications is actively involved in the work of the intergovernmental Finnish-Russian Commission for Economic Cooperation.
 Two working groups operate within the administration of the commission; the transportation working group (established in 1995) and the communications and IT working group (established in 2009).
 The communications and IT working group has actively begun to find answers to communications sector questions between the two countries, such as frequency bands.

 In the field of transport, the two countries have cooperation bodies that are based on intergovernmental agreements; a joint commission on road transport between Finland and Russia, a joint commission on maritime transport, working groups on cooperation in the fields of aviation and railway traffic as well as a working group reviewing options for improving transport infrastructure at border crossing points.